Nonequilibrium crossover in the supercritical region from quench dynamics: Introduction

-According to previous studies in holographic superfluid systems \cite{Zhao:2023ffs}, phase separation persists even within the supercritical region, and this supercritical phase separation has been experimentally observed \cite{Lee2025}.
+According to previous studies in holographic systems \cite{Zhao:2023ffs}, phase separation persists even within the supercritical region, and this supercritical phase separation has been experimentally observed \cite{Lee2025}.
 This is of considerable importance, as phase separation is theoretically expected to occur exclusively in the first-order phase transition regime.
 Consequently, investigating the supercritical region via the information from supercritical phase separation constitutes a significant research direction; yet such investigations remain substantially incomplete.
 In Ref.~\cite{Zhao:2026eav}, the authors demonstrated that when symmetry breaking is present and the quench endpoint resides within the unstable region of the first-order phase transition, topological defects can serve as nucleation sites for phase separation, thereby inducing a uniform invasion phenomenon.
 A natural question thus arises: can such nonequilibrium phenomenon be exploited to probe the properties of the supercritical region?

-Based on the above considerations, in this work, we define a new supercritical crossover line based on nonequilibrium processes by studying the variation of invasion velocity with the quench endpoint $\rho_f$.
+Based on the above considerations, in this work we have investigated the pure phase separation phenomenon and the invasion velocity, as well as their dependence on the quench endpoint $\rho_f$, and defined two new supercritical crossover lines based on nonequilibrium processes.
 In contrast to conventional approaches, our method is entirely grounded in nonequilibrium dynamics, implying that the supercritical crossover line we define incorporates both thermodynamic and dynamic information.
 The remainder of this paper is organized as follows.
 In Section \ref{sec2}, we briefly introduce our model.
 In Section \ref{sec3}, we present the static solutions and critical phenomena.
 In Section \ref{sec4}, we discuss the nonequilibrium process and supercritical crossover.
 Finally, in Section \ref{sec5}, we provide a summary.